 Have I mentioned that to me, this was a mind-blowing experience?
 I did not know there was this many different tulips in the world.
 When I think of a tulip (one of my favourite flowers I’ll let you know), I think of the bog-standard pink or red ones that we find in a pre-made bouquet in the entrance door to our local supermarket.
 My tiny little brain could not comprehend the fact that there was not only the pink and red ones, but also purple ones, fiery orange ones, multicoloured ones, ones that looks like a bug has eaten the tips of the petals.
 Upside down ones… As I said before: mind.
 Blown.

 My nose hauled me to a pathway that had been adorned by these beautiful white, pink and purple Hyacinthus flowers.
 We learnt that they are companion plants for the tulips and it helps to keep the nasty bugs at bay.
 I cannot imagine why anything would want to stay away from this intoxicatingly sweet perfume that kisses my nostrils every time the wind rustles gently through the petals.
-As if in a trans, I wander from flower patch to flower patch trying to capture the invigorating scent with every breath; wishing there had been a way for me to capture this alluring smell like I can capture the beauty around me in a photograph or video.
+As if in a trance, I wander from flower patch to flower patch trying to capture the invigorating scent with every breath; wishing there had been a way for me to capture this alluring smell like I can capture the beauty around me in a photograph or video.

 We walked for a good few hours amongst this little petals of perfection when we realised that we needed a rest.
 We needed to sit down, away from the small but growing crowd, and just take it all in.
 At the small cafe, we ordered a lekker coffee and a big piece of appeltaart for the hubby.
 He still claims that this is one of the best pieces of apple pie he’s ever had.
 Perhaps he was just that hungry…